databricks/terraform-provider-databricks/docs/resources/cluster_policy.md

 }
 ```

-And custom instances of that base policy module for our marketing and data engineering teams woud look like:
+And custom instances of that base policy module for our marketing and data engineering teams would look like:

 ```hcl
 module "marketing_compute_policy" {